jwcarr/eyekit/GUIDE.md

 >>> import eyekit
 ```

-Eyekit makes use of two core objects: the `FixationSequence` and the `TextBlock`.
-Much of Eyekit's functionality involves bringing these two objects into contact.
-Typically, you define particular areas of the `TextBlock` that are of interest (phrases, words, morphemes, letters...) and check to see which fixations from the `FixationSequence` fall in those areas and for how long.
+Eyekit makes use of three core objects: the `FixationSequence`, `TextBlock`, and `InterestArea`.
+Much of Eyekit's functionality involves bringing these objects into contact.
+Typically, you define particular areas of the `TextBlock` that are of interest (phrases, words, morphemes, letters...) and check to see which fixations from the `FixationSequence` fall in those `InterestArea`s and for how long.

 ### The FixationSequence object